deftli2002/PAML_FinalProject/README.md

   Evaluates prediction results using PR-AUC, ROC-AUC, F1-score, and Recall@Top-K%.
 ### frontend/
 - `frontend/data/products_enriched.json`
-  Enriched product records used by the Streamlit app (search list and detail view).
+  Enriched product records used by the Streamlit app.
+Connected training results and original data to form a dataset with all complete detail information.

 - `frontend/streamlit/app.py`
   Main Streamlit app for searching products.